Case Study: Delivering the Whopper Dog

 The findings from Unruly’s emotional and cultural testing aided the audience targeting and distribution of the campaign.
 Unruly used a blend of both In-Stream and Out-Stream Unruly formats for the campaign distribution across premium websites.

-The campaign achieved some impressive results with 1,630,043 thirty second views, a 1.82% Engagement Rate, a 1.3% CTR, a 79.24% Complete Rate and a 0.14% Share Rate.
+The campaign achieved some impressive results with 1,630,043 thirty-second views, a 1.82% Engagement Rate, a 1.3% CTR, a 79.24% Complete Rate and a 0.14% Share Rate.

-In an age where consumer attention is scarce, Burger King were keen to make their existing asset work harder because they wanted to reach new audiences.
+In an age where consumer attention is scarce, Burger King was keen to make their existing asset work harder because they wanted to reach new audiences.
 To do this, they decided to create a shorter version of their ad.
 We helped them to do this through the Unruly Edit Suite Short Fix.
 This allowed them to get their key messages across to new viewers.